jinlee487/jinlee487.github.io/_posts/2022-01-03-leetcodes-problem-13.md

 }
 ```
 We can improve the method by learning the pattern of the output.
 The final values always follows a pattern.
 If there are more than 2 zeros, then the values will all be 0.
 If there is only 1 zero, then only the index with 0 value will be a non zero value.
+We can improve the method by learning the pattern of the output.
+The final values always follows a pattern.
+If there are more than 2 zeros, then the values will all be 0.
+If there is only 1 zero, then only the index with 0 value will be a non zero value.
 O(n) time | O(1) space